nlgcat/reproweb/README.md

 ### Survey of NLP researchers
-We will shortly be conducting a surveys on the attitudes towards reproducibility in NLP, as well as the barriers that are faced by researchers.
+We will shortly be conducting a survey on the attitudes towards reproducibility in NLP, as well as the barriers that are faced by researchers.

 ### ReproGen